josehu07/hux-kernel/README.md

 ## Development Doc

-I will document the whole development process of Hux plus everything I reckon important in the [**wiki pages**](https://github.com/hgz12345ssdlh/hux-kernel/wiki).
+I will document the whole development process of Hux plus everything I reckon important in the [**WIKI pages 📝**](https://github.com/hgz12345ssdlh/hux-kernel/wiki).
 If there are any typos/mistakes/errors, please raise an issue!

 ## Playing with Hux